wp-plugins/wp-live-chat-support/readme.txt

 = Does WP Live Chat Support connect to a third party server? = No. WP Live Chat Support was developed to specifically create and manage live chats on your server.
 Installing this plugin will essentially turn your website into it's own live chat server.
 We have put every effort into making this process as smooth as possible while ensuring low resource usage on your host.
 We have incorporated long polling into the live chat functionality which ensures a quick chat response time between the admin and the user while maintaining a low resource footprint.

+= What are desktop notifications? =
+Desktop notifications are notifications that will appear on the bottom right of your screen when a new live chat is received.
+This feature is supported in all browsers except Internet Explorer.

 = Troubleshooting =
 If you're experiencing issues running WP Live Chat Support, please take note of the following: